rickypinci/BATCH/README.md

 -Run with exponential arrival:

 python buffer.py --batch_size 5 --time_out 1 --arrival_process exp --inter_arrival 10 --function_name inception-v4 --memory 3008
-- Run experiments using a trace python serverless.py trace $tracelocation
+- Run experiments using a trace
-   1. These experiments are conducted to evaluate the performance of the model in terms of latency as well as cost. python buffer.py --batch_size 5 --time_out 1 --arrival_process trace --trace_path ./traces/MMPP_arrival --function_name inception-v4 --memory 3008
+   1. These experiments are conducted to evaluate the performance of the model in terms of latency as well as cost for a workload trace.

+   python buffer.py --batch_size 5 --time_out 1 --arrival_process trace --trace_path ./traces/MMPP_arrival --function_name inception-v4 --memory 3008

 -- To print the help, try: python buffer.py --help_

 -----